 2. What is the Royal Commission investigating?

 In a courtroom in Melbourne, lawyers are examining a series of customer case studies to look at instances of outright misconduct or behavior that falls “below community standards and expectations.”
-So far it’s looked at consumer lending and financial advice, with hearings on small business lending starting May 21.
+So far it’s looked at consumer lending, financial advice and small business lending.
 The inquiry will submit an interim report by September.

 3. What’s been unearthed so far?